Our Trustees

 Sandra’s long-standing interest in women’s issues led her to Stepping Stones where she has been a trustee since 2018.
 She is committed to helping women and their families improve their lives.

 Sandra has over 30 years’ experience in Human Resources.
-For 12 years she worked in the University sector as a part-time lecturer in business-related topics, including organisational behaviour, strategic management and HR.
+For 12 years she worked in the University sector as a part-time lecturer in business-related topics.
+These included organisational behaviour, strategic management and HR.
 She is also an executive coach who has coached and developed people across a broad range of disciplines

 Sandra has a particular interest in communication, Emotional Intelligence and building resilience.
 She is CIPD mentor, an NLP Master practitioner and Hypnotherapist.
 As well as chairing the board at Stepping Stones, Sandra is currently a trustee at The Disability Resource Centre.